DarioHefti/testinator/documentation/readme_extended.md

 5. For each spec file, the runner calls the agent (`runSpec`).
 6. The agent starts Playwright MCP (headless) and asks the LLM to execute the markdown spec using MCP browser tools.
 7. The LLM is expected to call `report_result { success, details }` at the end.
-8. The runner aggregates results and writes an HTML report to `<specFolder>/index.html`.
+8. The runner aggregates results and writes an HTML report to `<specFolder>/reports/index.html`, plus final-state screenshots to `<specFolder>/reports/images/*.jpg`.
 9. The CLI exits with `0` if all passed, otherwise `1`.

 ---